 When should you claim?

-You need to make a claim as soon as you think you qualify, otherwise you’ll join the thousands of other people missing out on this benefit.
-Credits can only be backdated by a month, so you really will be missing out.
+You need to make a claim as soon as you think you qualify, otherwise you’ll join the thousands of other people missing out on this benefit, as credits can only be backdated by a month.

 How do you claim Tax Credits?

-Before you call the helpline to ask for a claims form, you'll need the following documents to hand:
+Before you call the helpline or go online to request a claims form, you'll need to know:

-- Your income for the last tax year if you were employed (you can find this on a P60 or your final payslip)
+- You and your partner's income for the last tax year if employed or self-employed

-- Other sources of income, such as interest from savings accounts, pensions or rent
+- Details of income from other sources like savings accounts, pensions or rent

 Where do you send the form?

 When you’ve completed the claim form, you need to send it off to the following address:

 HM Revenue & Customs – Tax Credit Office